mkarikom/scvalue/README.md

 # scValue

 ## Desciption
-`scValue` is a Python package designed for efficient value-based subsampling of large scRNA-seq datasets.
-It prioritises cells of higher value (indicative of greater utility for cell type identification) over cells of lower value and allocates more representation to cell types with greater value variability in the resulting subsamples, which support effective downstream machine/deep learning tasks.
+`scValue` is a Python package that performs value-based subsampling of large scRNA-seq datasets for machine and deep learning (ML/DL) tasks.
+It uses out-of-bag (OOB) estimates from a random forest to assign each cell a "value", reflecting its importance in distinguishing its cell type.
+By prioritising cells with higher values and allocating more representation to cell types with greater value variability, `scValue` ensures that critical biological signals are retained in the resulting subsamples.
+This direct linkage between subsampling and classification performance enables `scValue` to target the most informative cells for efficient downstream ML/DL tasks.

 The package has been implemented using `Python` 3.10, `scikit-learn` 1.5.2, `SciPy` 1.14.0, `NumPy` 1.26.4, `pandas` 1.5.3, and `joblib` 1.4.2.
 Experiments in the paper were conducted using `Scanpy` 1.10.2 and `AnnData` 0.10.8.